Why Choose Us

 - Our graduates consistently match into their top fellowship slots, desired primary care jobs, and academic positions.

-- Our program has a completely X+Y resident schedule and robust curriculum.
+- Our program has a completely X+Y curriculum to enhance resident wellness and ambulatory training.

 Additional Facts about UH Rainbow Babies & Children's Hospital: